troynsofor-svg/AIPortfolio-TROY-NSOFOR/Teach an Agent to Balance a Pole/README.md

 1. Open Google Colab
 2. Go to and click on File (Open Notebook)
 3. Click and look for L09_Troy_ITAI_2376.ipynb (or L09_Troy_ITAI_2376)
+4. Run all the cells from top to bottom.